stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/02_Manifests.md

 The class provides filtering abilities for files and folders, as well as callbacks for recursive traversal.
-Each manifest has its own implementation, for example `[api:ManifestFileFinder]`, adding more domain specific filtering like including themes, or excluding testss.
+Each manifest has its own implementation, for example `[api:ManifestFileFinder]`, adding more domain specific filtering like including themes, or excluding tests.

 ## PHP Class Manifest